alobanov11/budgetio_ios/README.md

 # Budgetio

-Budgetio - the app which allows you to track your habits progress
+Budgetio - the app which allows you to track proportions of your accounts

 <p align="center">
 	<img src="Assets/1.jpg" width="375" />